-- Highway System (40 points) - o This factor looks at the Highway Sufficiency Rating and the network designation.
+- Highway System (40 points) - This factor looks at the Highway Sufficiency Rating and the network designation.
 Interstates are held to the highest standard, followed by non-Interstate primary and then off-primary roads.
-The Highway Sufficiency Rating considers traffic, safety, width, subsurface road structure, and more. - Cost per vehicle mile (20 points) - This is the project cost divided by the estimated number of miles vehicles will travel on the project.
+The Highway Sufficiency

+Rating considers traffic, safety, width, subsurface road structure, and more.

+- Cost per vehicle mile (20 points) - This is the project cost divided by the estimated number of miles vehicles will travel on the project.
 This is a relatively easy method to get a benefit/cost ratio for comparing similar projects. - Regional Priority (20 points) - The top RPC Roadway project is assigned 20 points.
 The score is reduced for lower RPC priorities.
-Projects listed as priority #10 and lower get two points. - Project Momentum (20 points) - O This factor considers where the project is in the development process and anticipated problems such as Right-of-Way or environmental permitting.
-Some projects are so far along that they must be completed or the Agency would have to pay back federal funds.
+Projects listed as priority #10 and lower get two points. - Project Momentum (20 points) - This factor considers where the project is in the development process and anticipated problems such as Right-of-Way or environmental permitting.
+Some projects are so far along that they must be completed or the Agency would have to pay back federal funds. - Designated Downtown project - o Per 2007 legislation Sec.
+38. 19 V.S.A. § 10g(l)(3), VTrans awards ten bonus points to the base score for projects within a designated downtown development district established pursuant to 24 V.S.A. § 2793.